mahmoudchaer/DeepMed/monitoring/README.md

 1. Add the service URL to `docker-compose.yml` environment variables
 2. Add the service to the appropriate category in the `SERVICES` dictionary in `app.py`
+3. Add the service to `prometheus/prometheus.yml` scrape configs
-3. Restart the monitoring service
+4. Restart the monitoring service

 ## QA Methods